MarcBuch/aoc-2022/README.md

 # aoc-2022

-Advent of Code 2022 in Golang
+My take on the [Advent of Code 2022](https://adventofcode.com/2022/) in Golang.